No One Lives: Critical response

-Review aggregation website Rotten Tomatoes holds a 46% approval rating based on 39 reviews with an average score of 4.9/10.
-The film premiered at the 2012 Toronto International Film Festival on September 8, 2012 and received early mixed reviews.
+Review aggregation website Rotten Tomatoes holds a 43% approval rating based on 37 reviews with an average score of 4.9/10.
+The film premiered at the 2012 Toronto International Film Festival on September 8, 2012 and received mixed early reviews.
 Reviewer William Brownridge wrote, "Completely pointless and full of strange dialogue, No One Lives still manages to be one of the most entertaining films around.
 This is a film that is best enjoyed among a crowd of genre fans.
 Extremely violent and bloody, audiences will cheer as Driver eliminates the gang one after another.
 The title isn’t just a suggestion, it’s a rule, and watching the madness that explodes from the screen is sure to please crowds looking for non-stop action and bloody violence."

 The Toronto Star said, "While parts of it are deliberately campy, the low-budget production veers onto the amateurish and some of the jump cuts make it look like it was edited with a switchblade.
 Or make that a butter knife."

 A reviewer from Shocktillyoudrop.com wrote, "Even if it’s nothing to write home about, at 78 minutes sans credits and with plenty of over-the-top carnage that will have you squirming, this is mindless entertainment done right.
 It gets the job done quickly and effectively before calling it a day.
 Sometimes that’s all one can ask for", and it gives the shock score a 6.